Ford DIY Hood Struts

-A set of no-drill hood struts is an affordable DIY way to raise up the performance and style of both street and show cars.
-All MRT lift support parts are made in the USA at our Plymouth, MI headquarters for car guys like us.
-We quality inspect our products at least four times before shipping approval so you know they're high-quality.
+A set of no-drill hood struts is an affordable DIY way to raise the performance and style of both street and show cars.
+All MRT lift support parts are made in the U.S. at our Plymouth, Michigan headquarters for car guys like us.
+We inspect our products at least four times before shipping approval so you know they're high-quality.

 Hood Struts FAQs